Heterotopagnosia

 Heterotopagnosia is a neuro-psychological syndrome caused by brain damage in the left parietal lobe and corresponding to an acquired inability in pointing at and locating another person's body parts.
-Its name comes from the Greek: "hetero" which means the other from a pair, "a" combined with "gnosis" means without knowledge, and "topos" means location.
-This clinical syndrome is distinct from autotopagnosia, another group of cognitive deficits associated with difficulties in locating body parts on own's one body.
+Its name comes from the Greek: "hetero" which means the other from a pair, "a" combined with "gnosis" which means without knowledge, and "topos" which means location.
+This clinical syndrome is distinct from autotopagnosia, another group of cognitive deficits associated with difficulties in locating body parts on one's own body.
 Allotopagnosia is another related disorder in which the patient cannot point at any external targets except his/her own body parts.

 Causes

 Heterotopagnosia is a type of brain damage that affects the left parietal lobe, at the parieto-occipital junction, or in the inferior parietal lobe.
 The brain damage could be an ischemic or an hemorrhagic stroke, or a neurogenerative disorder affecting this region.

 Symptoms

 Heterotopagnosia is an inability in pointing at another person's body parts associated with a spared ability in pointing one's own body parts.
 When the patient is asked by the examiner to point at his/her own body parts, he/she shows normal performance.
 However, when asked to point at the examiner's body parts, the patient erroneously points at his/her own corresponding body parts.
 For example, when the patient is asked "Point at the examiner's nose", the patient points at his/her own nose (so-called "self-referencing" behavior).
 In typical cases, the patient can point at objects, even those located on the body of other persons.
 In three reported observations of patients with heterotopagnosia, the ability in touching or grasping other person's body parts was spared.